 The physics of a stick do not require this exactness of edge control.
 This is because a stick is an impact weapon, were as a blade is designed to cut, slice, stab and sometimes, hack.
 Therefore if you do not have your edge on target, then you create a totally different set of physics and reactions other than the one you want.

 If you are learning stick fighting then accept that you are learning stick fighting, that is a legitimate pursuit.
 So if you are learning knife work, then you are learning knife work while there are similarities there are radical differences.
 The differences especially become manifest when your weapon encounters flesh.
+Do not buy into this misconceptions about Knife Attacks!

 The myth of grappling is that it works everywhere.
 The fact that it proved so successful in martial art Dojo has blinded many people to the fact that there are critical differences between fighting barehanded and fighting with weapons.
 While empty-hand fighting might easily turn into an endurance marathon, where size, strength, physical shape and ability to endure punishment significantly influence the outcome of an altercation, that is not applicable to weapons work.